 Coffeyville is a somewhat small city located in the state of Kansas.
 With a population of 9,669 people and five constituent neighborhoods, Coffeyville is the 37th largest community in Kansas.
-Coffeyville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Much of the housing stock in Coffeyville was built prior to World War II, making it one of the older and more historic cities in the country.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Coffeyville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Coffeyville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Coffeyville is a city of service providers, sales and office workers, and production and manufacturing workers.
-There are especially a lot of people living in Coffeyville who work in sales jobs (11.07%), office and administrative support (10.91%), and food service (8.06%).
+There are especially a lot of people living in Coffeyville who work in office and administrative support (12.18%), sales jobs (9.80%), and teaching (7.29%).

 Coffeyville is a very ethnically-diverse city.
 The people who call Coffeyville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Coffeyville residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Coffeyville include Irish, English, Dutch, and Scottish.

 The most common language spoken in Coffeyville is English.
 Other important languages spoken here include Spanish and Indic languages.